 Competition Commission of India

-- To regulate the combinations (acquisition, acquiring of control and Merger and acquisition) that may cause or likely to cause adverse effect on competition within India.
+- It also regulates any entity combinations (acquisition, acquiring of control and Merger and acquisition), which may have the potential to cause an appreciable effect on fair market competition within India.